Cochise County

 You can be a part of the solution by not breeding your pet, and by having them spayed or neutered.

-The Cochise County Humane Society provides financial assistance for spay and neuter services for the dogs/cats of elderly and low income families in Cochise County.
+Cochise County Humane Society provides financial assistance for spay/neuter services for the dogs and cats of elderly, low income families and Military Veterans in Cochise County.

 Find out more